animaltraits/animaltraits.github.io/README.md

 ### An animal trait database containing body mass, metabolic rate and brain size

-This is GitHub project for the animal traits database.
+This is the GitHub project for the animal traits database.
 It contains two components: the raw data and R scripts used to compile the database, and a website.
+The database is described in the paper

+Herberstein, M. E. et al. 2021.
+An animal trait database for body mass, metabolic rate and brain size.

+It can be downloaded from the [animal traits website](https://animaltraits.org/).

 #### Database